-The research and excavation operations carried out by the Institut français d’archéologie orientale – IFAO today succeeded in discovering a tomb in a region (Kremos in Alexandria) that contains many rare artifacts, some of which were made of pure gold in addition to a very large number of coins made of different metal alloys.
+The research and excavation operations carried out by the Institut français d’archéologie orientale – IFAO today succeeded in discovering a tomb in a region (Kremos in Alexandria) that contains many rare artefacts, some of which were made of pure gold in addition to a very large number of coins made of different metal alloys.

 However, what increases the excitement of this discovery is that the contents of the cemetery of artifacts date back to different eras, and the remains of the body in the cemetery have not yet been inferred from the identity of its owner, and it is not known whether the body was a knight or a noble.